-5. PERFORMANCE ASSESSMENTS (30)
+5. PERFORMANCE ASSESSMENTS (25)

 You must complete submit four assessments.
 These assessments must be done individually.
 They should be uploaded as artifacts to the appropriate drop box on D2L.
+One of these assessments may be adapted from an internet source.
+Please cite your source.
+Check the due dates on D2L.